Bridgeless-Project/tss-svc/proto/README.md

 # /proto

 ## Description
-Contains the protocol buffer (protobuf) definitions for the project
+Contains the Protocol Buffer (protobuf) definitions for the project

 ## Components
 To be added